An enlarged heart isn’t a disease in itself. Rather, it usually signals a different, underlying problem with the heart.

 - Extreme fatigue

-“In addition, patients can go into congestive heart failure with an enlarged heart,” Mercado said.
+“In addition, patients can go into congestive heart failure with an enlarged heart,” Wyskoarko said.
 “If the heart is enlarged, the pumping chamber of the heart is already compromised.”

 Treatment depends on cause